As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sparkling wine made can be made in a style that will come out tasting lean with flavors of flowers, fresh apple, tropical fruit, lime, and lemon zest.
 Wines tend to be light and zippy on the palate.

-TIP: If you are interested in learning more about properly storing sparkling wines of all types, you really need to read this helpful article I wrote.
+TIP: If you are interested in learning more about properly storing sparkling wines of all types, you really need to read this helpful article.
 Or check out this complete guide about storing opened & unopened Lambrusco.

 Main Differences between Champagne and Sparkling Wine

 Champagne can only be labeled as such if it is made in the Champagne region of France, with one exception.
 American wine producers that used the title “champagne” prior to 2006 are allowed to continue its use, provided it is accompanied by the listing of the wine’s actual origin.
 Most other domestic sparkling wines are simply labeled as “sparkling wine.”

 As noted above, Champagne is made using a mix of grapes, typically chardonnay, pinot noir, and pinot meunier, although a few other grapes are allowed.
 The grapes can be grown in a few regions of France and thrive in different soil and weather conditions.